orendain/DemeoMods/HouseRules_Essentials/README.md

 - __The Swirl__ : Only poison, fireballs and vortexes.
 Health and POIs aplenty, but must defeat all enemies to escape.
 - __Beat The Clock__ : Ultra health.
 Ultra card recycling.
 Only 15 rounds to escape...
 - __Hunter's Paradise__ : Pets, pets, pets!
 And hunter's mark.
-- __Demeo Reloaded__ : The Gray Alien's 'Demeo Reloaded' ruleset.
-New enemies, no respawns and too many other changes to list in a single line.
+- __Demeo Reloaded__ : The Gray Alien's ruleset.
+MANY class changes.
+NEW enemies.
+BETTER loot.
+No respawns.
+Yet somehow challenging...
 - __Difficulty Easy__ : Decreased game difficulty for a more casual playstyle.
 - __Difficulty Hard__ : Increased game difficulty for a greater challenge.
 - __Difficulty Legendary__ : Increased game difficulty for those who want to be a legend.